Dragic scores 23, 5th-seeded Heat sweep Pacers to advance

 Indiana cut the lead to 91-85 with 3 minutes left, but the Heat got three offensive rebounds on one possession before Herro scored on a driving layup.

+The Heat set a franchise playoff record with 124 points in Game 3, but this time they won with defense.

+“They played four great games and won in four different ways,” Oladipo said.

 Heat guard Jimmy Butler left the game in the first quarter with a left shoulder strain.
-He returned after halftime and finished with six points in 23 minutes.
-Butler said the shoulder was bothering him before the game.
+He returned after halftime and finished with six points in 23 minutes, although he made a handful of big plays on defense.

 “I was hoping it would cool down but it didn’t,” Butler said.
-“I’ll be OK, though.”
+“I’ll be OK.”

 Miami moves on to face the winner of the Magic-Bucks series.
 Top-seeded Milwaukee dropped the opener to Orlando but has won three straight and would close out the series with a win Wednesday.